Rohannagariya1/Log4G/ReadMe.md

 ## Paramdeep Singh Obheroi
 Senior Software Engineer

 Paramdeep is a Senior Engineer at GroMo.
-He has designed the package and led Rohan in this project.
+He has designed and reviewed the package alongside mentoring Rohan in building this package.

 - Email: paramdeep.obheroi@gromo.in